mclovin84/mediastack/README.md

 ## What is: "Mini Download VPN"

-This configuration set builds a minimal encrypted VPN network, soley for the Torrent and Usenet downloads for the qBittorrent and SABnzbd Docker containers, which route all network traffic through the Gluetun Docker container, where it is encrypted into a VPN before routing out to the Internet.
+This configuration set builds a minimal encrypted VPN network, soley for the  and SABnzbd Docker containers, which route all network traffic through the Gluetun Docker container, where it is encrypted into a VPN before routing out to the Internet.
 All other Docker containers connect to the Docker bridge network (not Gluetun), and pass their network traffic directly out to the Internet though your Internet Service Provider.
-This approach ensures that only the Torrent and Usenet downloaded data is encrypted, while other containers operate with unencrypted traffic flows.
+This approach ensures that only the and Usenet downloaded data is encrypted, while other containers operate with unencrypted traffic flows.
 The advantage here is that it maintains higher network performance for most applications, avoiding potential latency and bandwidth reductions associated with full encryption.

 However, this comes at the cost of leaving some network traffic potentially exposed to interception or monitoring.
 This setup is suitable for users who require high performance for certain applications but still want to protect specific, sensitive download activities.